 Significance: Argillite is a black slate found only on Slatechuck Mountain on Haida Gwaii.
 Similar slates have been in a few other places around the world, but have slightly different chemical compositions that make them less suitable for carving (or so I’ve been told).
 Only members of the Haida nation are supposed to be allowed on the mountain, and families have unofficial quarries whose exact locations they try to keep secret.

 Rumors persist of a logging road that makes access to the quarries easier, but, generally, artists either have to carry out the argillite they quarry on their backs down a narrow trail, or else buy what others chose to sell – usually at about five dollars a pound on Haida Gwaii, and as much as twenty dollars a pound in Vancouver.
 The tradition has been to keep argillite out of the hands of non-Haida, although a black market makes small amounts generally available to other artists, who generally turn it into pendants.

 The history of argillite carving is equally romantic in its obscurity.
 The standard account is that argillite carving did not begin until 1820, and that the pipes that were among the first carvings known were never actually used.
 However, while European tools and interest in curios made the 19th century a Golden Age of argillite carving, it seems unlikely that such a sophisticated art form could emerge suddenly without at least a few centuries of tradition.
 Studies of early pipes show a residue that prove that some early pipes were definitely used, but, since heat can crack argillite, most likely it was a medium reserved for shamans and other ceremonial use before the nineteenth century.

-- Event tickets or gift cards to be given away to the community as door prizes; your organization would be mentioned as the donor
+- Gift cards or event tickets can be given away to the community as door prizes; your organization would be mentioned as the donor